4r0n3/DSC-installer-code/README.md

 Compile the dscmod kernel driver using make.
 Ignore the warnings.

-In the Node.js server config folder (dsc-node/src/) comment out lines 141 & 142 in the file "dscserver.js", as shown below:
+In the Node.js folder (dsc-node/src/)
+comment out lines 141 & 142 in the file "dscserver.js", as shown below:

 					//status.zones = msg.readUInt8(6);